FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

-This specification is intended for those interested in either: (1) developing applications with FIX order entry capabilities supporting order type definition via FIXatdl; or (2) algorithmic order providers who wish to describe the interface to their algorithms in FIXatdl.
+This specification is intended for those interested in either: (1) developing applications with FIX order entry capabilities supporting order type definition via FIXatdl&reg;; or (2) algorithmic order providers who wish to describe the interface to their algorithms in FIXatdl&reg;.

-# FIXatdl Schema Files
+# FIXatdl&reg; Schema Files

-A set of XML Schema files has been created to describe the structure of a FIXatdl document instance.
-These files can be used with commercial XML parsing software to validate a FIXatdl document instance.
+A set of XML Schema files has been created to describe the structure of a FIXatdl&reg; document instance.
+These files can be used with commercial XML parsing software to validate a FIXatdl&reg; document instance.
 They can also be used with XML data binding utilities to generate source code which maps classes to XML representations.
 The files are grouped into two functional categories: